eliezergensburger/DB5785/README.md

 - **Docker**: [Install Docker](https://docs.docker.com/get-docker/)
 - **Docker Compose** (optional, but recommended):
--

 - no need to install "Docker Compose" if you have installed Docker Desktop](https://docs.docker.com/compose/install/)

-# Docker Compose Setup for PostgreSQL, pgAdmin, and Python
+## Docker Compose Setup for PostgreSQL, pgAdmin, and Python

 This project sets up a development environment using Docker Compose to run PostgreSQL, pgAdmin, and a Python service.
 The Python service includes `psycopg2-binary` for interacting with the PostgreSQL database.

-## Prerequisites
+### Prerequisites for Docker-Compose installation

 - Docker Desktop installed on your machine.
-- Basic knowledge of Docker and Docker Compose.
+- Basic knowledge of Docker and Docker Compose. (hic)

-## Project Structure
+### Project Structure

-. ├── docker-compose.yml ├── Dockerfile ├── requirements.txt └── your-python-scripts/ └── your_script.py
+. ├── docker-compose.yml ├── Dockerfile ├── requirements.txt ├── your-python-scripts/ ├── your_script.py

-## Services
+### Services

-### PostgreSQL
+#### PostgreSQL

 - **Image**: `postgres:15`
 - **Environment Variables**: